Carne AdovadaBy Santa Fe School of Cooking

 Serves 8Prep Time 30m, Cooking Time 4h, Total Time 4h 15m

-Heat the oil in a large skillet and brown pork in batches.
+Heat the oil in a large skillet over medium-high heat and brown pork in batches, taking care not to crowd the pan.
 Set the pork aside.
 Add the onion to skillet and sauté until golden.
 Add the garlic and sauté for 1 minute.
-Deglaze the skillet with 1 c. of the chicken broth, loosening the browned bits with a spoon.
+Deglaze the skillet with 1 cup of the chicken broth, loosening the browned bits with a spoon,

-Place the coriander, oregano, chile caribe, red chile, honey, vinegar and salt in the workbowl of a food processor.
-Add the cooked onions, garlic and broth from the skillet and 2 more c. of chicken broth.
+Place the coriander, oregano, chile caribe, red chile powder, red chile honey, vinegar and salt in the work bowl of a food processor.
+Add the cooked onions, garlic and broth from the skillet and add 2 more cups of the chicken broth.
 Process until the mixture is thoroughly combined.

-Place the browned pork, the chile marinade and the remaining 1 c. chicken broth in an ovenproof pot or dish, stir to combine well, and cook for 1 hour or until the pork is tender.
+Place the browned pork, chile sauce, and the remaining 1 cup of chicken broth into an ovenproof pot or dish.
+Stir to combine well and cook for 1 hour or until the pork is tender.
+Taste and adjust seasonings.

 Optional seasonings: ground canela, ground cumin seed, toasted ground chile seeds, toasted ground pumpkin seeds.